Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

-Consider the updating rules in resilient consensus algorithms.
-At every step, the normal agent $i$ obtains the states in its neighborhood, whereas up to $F$ of them might be faulty.
-To ensure its state updated in a safe manner, agent $i$ hopes to use only good inputs.
-Yet as it has no knowledge on the identities of these values, it intends to achieve a \textit{resilient convex combination}, which lies in the convex hull of any $|\mathcal{N}_i|-F$ neighboring states.}
+We next compare Algorithm~\ref{alg:resilient} with the existing solutions on resilient vector consensus.
+To this end, let us recall the updating rules in Algorithm~\ref{alg:resilient}.
+At every step, the normal agent $i$ obtains the states in its in-neighborhood, whereas up to $F$ of them might be faulty.
+To ensure its state is updated in a safe manner, agent $i$ hopes to use only good inputs, the cardinality of which is $|\mathcal{N}_i^+|-F$.
+Yet as it has no knowledge on the identities of these values, it seeks for \textit{resilient convex combination}, which is a point contained in the convex hull formed by \textit{any} $|\mathcal{N}_i^+|-F$ neighboring states.

-\revise{ Different from \cite{vaidya2013byzantine,vaidya2014iterative}, where Tverberg points are applied, this paper, inspired by Helly's Theorem, achieves the resilient convex combination through the intersection of convex hulls.
-Let us recall the safe kernel $\mathcal{S}^i(k)$ illustrated in Fig. \ref{fig:safekernel}.
-From Definitions \ref{def: S} and \ref{def: intersection}, it intuitively ignores the effects from combination of any $F$ values.
+Some works achieve this through calculating Tverberg points (\cite{vaidya2013byzantine,vaidya2014iterative}).
+While the results therein are elegant, the calculation of Tverberg points is rather costly and almost impossible in many cases ( \cite{agarwal2008algorithms}).
+The existing works unfortunately do not provide an efficient way to do it, which leads to a major concern in applying Tverberg points to facilitate resilient consensus.
+Hence, instead of using Tverberg points, this paper, inspired by Helly's Theorem, \revise{achieves the resilient convex combination by leveraging the intersection of a set of convex hulls, namely, $\mathcal{S}^i(k)$ as defined in \eqref{def:S_i}.}

+\revise{In Fig.~\ref{fig:safekernel}, we present a $2$D illustration of $\mathcal{S}^i(k)$.
+According to Definitions~\ref{def: S} and \ref{def: intersection}, it intuitively ignores the effects from the combination of any $F$ values.
+Therefore, it is ``safe'' in the sense that it must be contained in the convex hull formed by only benign states, as formally proved in the second statement of Lemma~\ref{lmm:convexhull}.
+We thus term $\mathcal{S}^i(k)$ as a ``safe kernel''.
 At any time, the healthy agent modifies its state towards this kernel.
-The impacts of malicious agents on the benign ones are thus limited, with formal proof given in Proposition~\ref{thm:safety}. }
+The effects of malicious agents are thus limited.}